-With his latest series, vintage cars streaking across the sky on fires, Sean William Randall has developed a fresh methods of crafting compelling imagery underscored by tones of surreal tension.
+With his latest series, classic and vintage cars streaking across the sky on fires, Sean William Randall has developed a fresh method of crafting compelling imagery underscored by tones of surreal tension.
 Exploring themes of paradox and absurdity, Randall paints serene landscape, quietly going about its day, unaware of the looming catastrophe zooming overhead.

 What caused this event is a mystery, how did these classic vehicles, preserved in mint condition for decades, find themselves careening through air emitting fiery exhaust from the tailpipes?

 By re-appropriating nostalgic imagery through combination and juxtaposition, Randall continues to elaborate on the subject of how we relate to history in the present day.
 Offering a realistic point of access into an absurd scene in which the familiar is made to feel foreign describes a sentiment of nostalgic longing from an inability to resolve our present selves with our past.
 This series speak to a sense of wonderment and disbelief that forgone events ever occurred, and about the ensuing anxiety when we are unable to grasp and preserve them.

 Technology has made old images equally accessible as recent ones, causing a rift in historical context whereby the medium of digital information flattens time and space.
 Randall’s concern with these current themes in his paintings ultimately point to the very mechanisms that underlies the act of painting itself, an attempt to freeze the moments, memories and pieces of ourselves in time; even if it is all on fire and hurtling across the sky.